clearlinux/clear-linux-documentation/source/gs_getting_started.rst

 Live Image
 ==========
-With the live image you can boot right into Clear in a VM or, or lay the image down on a USB drive with a tool like ``dd`` and boot from USB.
+With the live image you can boot right into Clear in a VM, or you can lay the image down on a USB drive with a tool like ``dd`` and boot from USB.
 This is a great way to kick the tires with a minimal amount of effort.

 Installer Image
 ===============
-The installer image allows you to manipulate and target partitions, and set other OS configuration features (hostname, administrative user) commonly found in Linux Installers.
+The installer image allows you to manipulate and target partitions, and to set other OS configuration features (hostname, administrative user) commonly found in Linux Installers.
 See :ref:`gs_installing_clr_as_host` on a target computer for more information.

-**CAUTION** If you do not manually configure the install and instead but instead use the auto-install, it will repartition ``/dev/sda``.
+**CAUTION** If you do not manually configure the install and instead use the auto-install, it will repartition ``/dev/sda``.

 Provisioning Image
 ==================
-**CAUTION:** This image is intended to be used in a provioning environment - the installer will repartition /dev/sda and install Clear Linux OS for Intel Architecture into the new partition.
+**CAUTION:** This image is intended to be used in a provioning environment.
+The installer will repartition ``/dev/sda`` and install Clear Linux OS for Intel Architecture into the new partition.
 Don't use this on a system where you care about the data on ``/dev/sda``.

 Container Evaluation
 ====================
+Clear Containers for Docker* Engine is now available on multiple operating systems.
+This enables executing existing Docker applications in the secure and fast Clear Containers environment.
+See :ref:`gs-clear-containers-gettting-started` for details.